donnex/django-docker-coookiecutter/README.md

 This Cookiecutter template setups a dev enviroment for my Django projects using Docker containers and docker-compose.

+This setup is currently only intended to be used in dev, not production.

 ## Containers
 - data container - Data container for Postgres and redis data
 - posgres - PostgreSQL